freebsd/freebsd-ports/sysutils/linux-megacli2/files/README-status-mfi-raid.txt

 # $FreeBSD$

 The output of periodic/daily/407.status-mfi-raid uses several abbreviations.
-This documents maps the abbreviations to the names MegaCli uses, which were just too long for summary mails.
+This document maps the abbreviations to the names MegaCli uses, which were just too long for summary mails.

 Section 'Physical Drive Information:'